PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

 :html:`<br>`

-.. note:: Quantum information can be simulated on a classical computer, but this cannot be done efficiently.
+.. note:: Quantum information can be simulated on a classical computer, but in general this cannot be done efficiently.

 Interfacing the classical and quantum worlds
 ============================================